Nohta – Nohaleshwar Temple

 Ganga over makara

 The antarala doorway is similarly ornate as the ranga-mandapa.
 It is composed of five shakhas (bands).
 The lintel has two friezes of images.
 The upper lintel has Shiva seated over a lotus in the middle with Brahma and Vishnu, both seated over a lotus, at the terminals.
 In between them, six male divinities are distributed, three on either side of Shiva.
 The lower lintel has Shiva-Nataraja in the latala-bimba and Brahma standing with Savitri and Vishnu standing with Lakshmi at the terminals.
 In between them are distributed nava-grahas.
 At the base of the door-jamb are the river goddesses, Ganga and Yamuna, standing with their attendants.
-At the extreme jamb are standing Shaiva dvarapalas.
+At the extreme jamb, Shaiva dvarapalas stand.
 A shivalinga is installed inside the garbha-grha.

 1 Shrivastav, P N (1974).
 Madhya Pradesh District Gazetteers – Damoh.
 District Gazetteer Department.
 Bhopal. p.
 385